teristam/openephys-fileIO/README.md

-# openephys-binaryIO
+# openephys-fileIO
-For working with flat binary format in openephys
+For working with various file format in openephys